Contents

 You can head into the Cordillera De Chicas to experience one of the most unique looking landscapes in Bolivia.

-Simply put ‘Puerta Del Diablo’ into your google maps and follow the directions.
+Put ‘Puerta Del Diablo’ into your Google Maps or click here and follow the directions.
 This will take you outside the town and onto a dirt road leading to the mountains.
-It should take no longer than 10 minutes.
+It should take no longer than 10 minutes to get there.

 Hiking Route